Categories

 Transmitter room

-That is a 24 year old BE FM5B transmitter.
-The back up is a Gates FM5G, which aren’t we glad we have a solid reliable transmitter selection for such a remote site.
+That is a 24-year-old BE FM5B transmitter.
+The backup is a Gates FM5G, which aren’t we glad we have a solid reliable transmitter selection for such a remote site.
 Actually, we were supposed to put in a new Nautel V-10 here last year, but the money was spent on computers instead.
 Oh well, good thing there will be no computer crashes when we go off the air.

 A standard maintenance trip consists of meter readings, comparing the reading to the last set of readings, changing the air filters, checking the remote control and calibrating it to the transmitter, checking the tower light sensor, etc.

-Normally, the backup transmitter would be run into the dummy load, but the backup transmitter no longer works.
+Normally, the backup transmitter would run into the dummy load, but the backup transmitter no longer works.
 Parts are not available to fix it, so we operate without a net.
 One of the previous general managers asked if that keeps me awake at night, to which my answer was no, not at all.

 Stuff that program directors like